 #2 Tei-An Will Blow Your Mind with Japanese Cuisine

 If you’re a newcomer who adores Japanese specialties, ask locals what venue can provide you with Michelin-worthy service and top-notch sushi.
 Undoubtedly you will hear “Tei-An“.
-The chef’s specialties include incredible and authentic Japanese cuisine, while attentive service and affordable prices will charm you.
+The chef’s specialties include incredible and authentic Japanese cuisine, while attentive service and affordable prices will charm you and help reduce costs when moving on a budget.
 Whether you’re looking for sushi, seafood, shrimp coated in potato chip tempura, or miso-glazed pork belly, this restaurant is worth reserving a table.

 #3 Feel Italia in Lucia

 Have you ever tasted a fairytale eggplant?
 In Lucia, you can enjoy the original flavors in each and every bite.
 Cozy atmosphere, excellent service, and very authentic Italian meals can make your day and get under your skin.
+If you are thinking about moving in together with your partner, this is a place where you should celebrate.
 With its calm ambiance, it’s suitable for a business lunch, romantic dinner, or friendly brunch with your coworkers.
 You won’t feel the Italian spirit only, but tasty pasta, pizza, risotto, or aromatic wines.

 #4 French-Continental Dishes Are the Best in Bullion